Frequently Asked Questions

 Home Alarm

 Please contact MePACS in advance to let us know the dates you will be away.
-We will place your Home Alarm on standby for those days.
+We will place your Home Alarm on standby for those days so that we do not disturb you or your contacts unnecessarily.

 If you are unsure when you will be back home, we can place the alarm on standby until you let us know you have returned.

-When you return home, please press the button on your pendant to let us know you are safely back.
+When you return home, please press the button on your pendant, wait by the base unit for us to respond and then say that you are back home.

 Are all MePACS alarms 4G compatible?